Accessibility statement

 Preparation of this accessibility statement

-Testing was carried out by the Home Office Accessibility and Inclusion Team.
+Testing was carried out internally by the Home Office.

 We tested the service based on a user's ability to complete key journeys.
 All parts of the chosen journeys were tested, including documents.
 Journeys were chosen based on a number of factors, including usage statistics, risk assessments and subject matter.